BloodhoundAllfather/v2ray-manager/README.md

 ```

 # License
-This project is licensed under the MIT License - see the [LICENSE](https://github.com/BloodhoundAllfather/v2ray-manager/blob/master/LICENSE) file for details
+This project is licensed under the MIT License.

 You can use the code anyway you want but if you are going to add some features to it, please push to the project so that others can use it.